siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 that identity inside arithmetic: the cross term is treated as relation data, not as an accidental expansion.

-For angular or phase-like quantities, the normalized coefficient is often
+For angular or phase-like quantities, the descriptor is often:
-written:

 $$
-\kappa=\cos\Delta,
+d(U,V)=2uv\cos\Delta,
 $$

 where $\Delta$ is the relative difference between two oriented inner